sourcebits-robertbiggs/ChocolateChip-UI-Book/04-layouts.markdown

 ####Action Buttons

 ChocolateChip-UI provides a special type of button called an action button.
 These will usually sit by themselves on the screen.
 Their purpose is to enable the user to perform some very important function.
-You implement them by putting the class `action` on an anchor tag:
+You implement them by putting the class `action` on a button element:

 ```
 <article id='main' class='current'>